Connect with others who understand.

 Treatments for HS on the Inner Thighs

 One myHSteam member shared their positive experience working with a dermatologist to improve inner thigh symptoms: “I did steroid injections in my inner thighs, and I’d say it was completely worth it!
-I did have some pain after the injections, but the swelling went down instantly and I was able to walk with very little pain.
-After just two days, my skin was so smooth and clear, which I haven’t seen in years!”
+I did have some pain after the injections, but the swelling went down instantly, and I was able to walk with very little pain.
+After just two days, my skin was so smooth and clear, which I hadn’t seen in years!”

-Management of HS on the Inner Thighs
+Managing HS on the Inner Thighs

 Several risk factors have been associated with developing HS.
 Adopting certain healthy habits may also help control your skin disease.
 Try to:

-• Get enough sleep.
+• Get enough sleep

-• Reduce stress.
+• Reduce stress

-• Eat a healthy diet.
+• Eat a healthy diet

 At-Home Approaches